 During various festivals like Holi and others the Bagati woman goes from door to door and the man plays on the “Chang”.

 The performers use various interesting props in this dance.
 They cover their head with a decorative veil.
 They take a small sword which is quite artistically supported between the teeth.
 The dancers also carry decorative brass pots of various sizes on their head.

 Costumes of Tera Tali Dance

 Chari dance is one of the popular folk dances in Rajasthan India.
-This dance describes the art of collecting water in a chari or pot by the Rajasthani womens in their day to day life.
+This dance describes the art of collecting water in a chari or pot by the Rajasthani women in their day to day life.
 The woman’s travels miles to collect water for the families and the joy is reflected through this Chari dance.
 This folk dance is performed by groups of dancers.
-In chari dance woman hold chari or pots on their head and a lighted lamp is then placed in the pot.
+In chari dance woman hold chari or pots on their head and a lighted lamp are then placed in the pot.

-The famous Chari dance belongs to Gujjar community of Kishangarh and only womens perform in this dance.
+The famous Chari dance belongs to the Gujjar community of Kishangarh and only women perform in this dance.
 These ladies carry brass pots on their heads balancing it to perfection.
 These pots are kept ignited with the cotton seeds dipped in oil.
 These lit pots display beautiful effect in the dark night.
-While performing the Chari dance woman dance with balancing brass pots (Chari) on their heads and move together and dance on a same sequence.
+While performing the Chari dance woman dance with balancing brass pots (Chari) on their heads and move together and dance on the same sequence.
 This dance does not have any particular movements except balancing the pots on their heads.
-This dance is also known as a welcome dance and is a significance of goodness.
+This dance is also known as a welcome dance and is a sign of goodness.
 It can also be considered as the traditional fire dance of Rajasthan.